Logo Futurismo

 Alvaro RP | Taking a relaxing dip at the hot springs of Terra Nostra

 This botanical garden is so serene that you will want to stay for a while.
 Explore the exuberant vegetation and take some time to soak in the warm thermal waters.
-3 different pools are going up to 39ºC, and all the facilities are on-site.
-The waters are particularly good for skin problems and rheumatism but beware of white swimsuits, which can turn orange.
+Three different pools are going up to 39ºC, and all the facilities are on-site.
+The waters are perfect for skin problems and rheumatism, but beware of white swimsuits, which can turn orange.

 Pro tip